 After clicking Next, if the same file with the same name and format exists on the specified path, it asks whether you want to overwrite the file or mention the steps that will be followed and executed while exporting, as shown below.

 After clicking next, you will see a message that the file has been exported successfully, as shown below.

 After running the export process successfully, you can observe that the exported file in the desired format will be created in the specified path.

 There is also the provision to export the resultset of any select query executed in Workbench by simply clicking on the export button and then specifying the path and name of the file.
 Note that in MySQL, using the command line, we can export the query results by using the INTO OUTFILE statement.
 Let us look at how we can export the resultset of the query in the workbench with the help of an example.
 Consider the following select query that retrieves the names of all developers that begin with the letter R, as shown below –

 select * from developers where name like "R%";

 that gives the following output after the execution of the query –

-You can choose the format of the report from CSV, HTML, XML, JSON, SQL, or Excel whichever you want from the choice list provided below in the left-hand corner.
-Simply, click on the save and your file will be exported with the retrieved result set.
+You can choose the report format from CSV, HTML, XML, JSON, SQL, or Excel whichever you want, from the choice list provided below in the left-hand corner. , click on the save, and your file will be exported with the retrieved result set.

 We can export the database, table contents, and structure or the output resultset of the MySQL query in MySQL using the client tools of MySQL like Workbench or even using the command-line mysqldump command to create .sql exported files or using INTO OUTFILE statement.